Niagara Escarpment: Formation

 Study of rock exposures and drillholes demonstrates that no displacement of the rock layers occurs at the escarpment, which is not a fault line but the result of unequal erosion.
 The escarpment's caprock is dolomitic limestone, also known as dolostone, which is more resistant and overlies weaker, more easily eroded shale as a weathering-resistant "cap".
 The escarpment formed over millions of years through a process of differential erosion of these rocks of different hardnesses.
 Through time the soft rocks weather away or erode by the action of streams.
 The gradual removal of the soft rocks undercuts the resistant caprock, leaving a cliff or escarpment.
 The erosional process is most readily seen at Niagara Falls, where the river has quickened the process.
 It can also be seen at the three waterfalls of the Genesee River at Rochester (additional resistant rock layers make more than one escarpment in some places).
 Also, in some places thick glacial deposits, such as the Oak Ridges Moraine, conceal the Niagara Escarpment, such as north of Georgetown, Ontario, where it actually continues under glacial till and reappears farther north.

 The dolomite cap was laid down as sediment on the floor of a marine environment.
-In Michigan, behind (southwest of) the escarpment, the cuesta capstone slopes gently to form a wide basin, the floor of an Ordovician-Silurian-age tropical sea.
+In Michigan, behind (south of) the escarpment, the cuesta capstone slopes gently to form a wide basin, the floor of an Ordovician-Silurian-age tropical sea.
 (The escarpment is essentially the remnant shoreline of that sea.)
 There the constant deposition of minute shells and fragments of biologically-generated calcium carbonate, mixed with sediment washed in by erosion of the virtually lifeless landmasses, eventually formed a limestone layer.
 During the Silurian period, some magnesium substituted for some of the calcium in the carbonates, slowly forming harder dolomite layers in the same fashion.
+This dolomite basin contains Lakes Michigan, Huron, and Erie.
 Worldwide sea levels were at their all-time maximum in the Ordovician; as the sea retreated, erosion inevitably began.

-This dolomite basin contains Lakes Michigan, Huron, and Erie.
-(The geological formations under Lakes Superior and Ontario were formed from volcanic rifts along the Midcontinent Rift System.
-Soft basalt lines their canyon walls, bottoming at around 400 metres (1300 feet) below sea level.)